 The Gym is actually surprisingly really well-sized for the 540 units.
 I can’t say that the views towards the main River Valley Road are all too inspiring for a workout – so I would have definitely preferred it to face inwards in this instance.

-That said, you do get an additional workout area at the top floor – so I can’t complain too much in that regard!
+That said, you do get an additional workout area on the top floor – so I can’t complain too much in that regard!

 In view of its convenient location, there are two side gates along this side of the estate.
 One that you’d have to walk up/down a quite significant number of steps.